Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a.
-Ttk: Tk themed widget set can be accessed with the help of this module.
+* Ttk: Tk themed widget set can be accessed with the help of this module.

-b. tkcalendar: DateEntry and calendar widgets are provided with the help of this module.
+* tkcalendar: DateEntry and calendar widgets are provided with the help of this module.

-c. messagebox: Message Boxes are displayed on the screen with the help of messagebox.
+* messagebox: Message Boxes are displayed on the screen with the help of messagebox.

-d. sqlite3: It is a database engine.
+* sqlite3: It is a database engine.

 # 3. Initializing the project window:
 ```